labmopt/labmopt.github.io/research.md

 # Non linear dynamics of microscopic systems
 <figure>
   <img src="/imagenes/Fig_3a.png" width="300">
-  <figcaption>Trajectories of a set of colloidal particles in a ratchet potential.</figcaption>
+  <figcaption>Trajectories of a set of colloidal particles in an asymmetric optical potential (ratchet potential).</figcaption>
 </figure>